Constable & Co., Ltd. (London, UK)

 Prevost, Manon Lescaut (1934)

 Harold Nicholson, Some People (1934)

 Blue cloth binding with gold decorations and typography on the spine:

 The half-title page:

 A list of five titles in the series faces the title page.
 The series name is included on both pages, in script typography.

 The copyright page includes the Constable imprint but also Oxford University Press and The Macmillan Company of Canada.
-The initial edition (1930) and first issue in the Crown Constable series (1933) is indicated.
-The book was printed in Great Britain by the Chiswick Press (Charles Wittingham and Griggs, Printers):
+The initial edition (1930) and the first issue in the Crown Constable series (1933) is indicated.
+The book was printed in Great Britain by the Chiswick Press (Charles Whittingham and Griggs, Printers):